SteveLewisUK/datascience_bootcamp_projects/predicting_taxi_orders_in_next_hour/README.md

 ### Data
-Time series data as follows:
+Time series data was available as follows:
 |**Feature** | **Description** |
 |:------------- | :----------|
 |datetime | Timestamp (accurate to 10 minutes) |